fishjord/swc_hhmi/day2.versioncontrol/README.md

 OK, let’s say you’re happy with both sets of changes.
 Awesome!
 Let’s merge them in.
 To do this, just type

+    git merge edgy

+Assuming you made only the changes we went through, this should just work, because git is smart enough to figure out that all the changes you made to both branches were syntactically orthogonal, or, to be simpler, didn’t interfere and could be merged automatically.
+Note that this doesn’t mean that the changes won’t interfere semantically – for example, if you changed the meaning of one of the variables, there’s no way for git to track that sort of thing.
+So you still need to worry about whether or not your code still works even after an automatic merge!

+Note that you can now delete the ‘edgy’ branch:
     git branch -d edgy

 because it’s been merged into your current branch.
 Generally it’s not a good idea to do this without a good reason – branches don’t take up much extra space.
 I generally wait until my project reaches a good resting point before cleaning up my repositories.